About the Foundation

 Secretary & Director

 Rajeev is Technical Subject Matter Expert in the Oil & Gas Industry with more than 20 years of global experience.
-He holds a B.Sc. in Mechanical Engineering, an M.Sc. in Petroleum Engineering, and a Master of Business Administration (MBA) specialized in marketing.
-More importantly, Rajeev has a heart to see children with disabilities overcome society’s expectations both intellectually and physically.
+He holds a B.Sc. and MSc in Engineering and an MBA in Marketing.
+What drives his involvement in YaraStar is simpler than any credential: he wants to see children with disabilities exceed what the world has decided to expect from them.

 SHARLA MATTHEW